aregmelqonyan/YSU-Stats-Project/README.md

 ## Usage

 ### R Script
-1. Save the R script to a file, for example, `mouse_obesity_analysis.R`.
+1. Save the R script to a file, for example, `statistics_project.R`.
 2. Run the script in R or RStudio:

 ```R